Mahrkeenerh/AutoBackUp/README.md

 # INSTALLATION

-App doesn't need anything, just the .exe, config.txt and backup.ico files.
+App requires some python, latest should work just fine, just the .pyw, config.txt and backup.ico files.

 Before you run the app, make sure to set up config.txt

+To have the app run with the start of the pc, make a shortcut into startup folder

 # FREQUENT BACK-UP